DB2

 High-Volume.
 High-Trust.
 Virtually Unhackable — Powered by DB2

 DB2 is a relational database management system (RDBMS) developed by IBM.
-It’s been around for decades—first released in the early 1980s and it’s used by organizations that need to store, manage, and retrieve large volumes of structured data reliably and efficiently.
+Its been around for decades—first released in the early 1980s and it’s used by organizations that need to store, manage, and retrieve large volumes of structured data reliably and efficiently.

 In simpler terms, DB2 helps businesses organize their data, customer records, sales transactions, financial logs, product inventory and make sure that data is available, secure, and consistent at all times.

-Like other relational databases (such as Oracle or SQL Server), DB2 uses SQL (Structured Query Language) to interact with the data.
+Like other relational databases (such as Oracle or SQL Server), DB2 uses SQL, (Structured Query Language) to interact with the data.

 What sets DB2 apart is its deep integration with IBM’s enterprise systems, its high performance, and its ability to run on many platforms from mainframes to cloud environments.